UniversalDependencies/docs/contributing/parallel.md

 ## Alternative translations

 In some cases, a treebank will provide multiple alternative translations for the same parallel sentence.
-This happens in particular with artificial grammatical examples, such as the `cairo` and the `tuecl` collections.
+This happens in particular with artificial grammatical examples, such as the `cairo` and `tuecl` collections.
 If a sentence has multiple alternatives, all alternatives of the sentence in the given language (treebank) should have `parallel_id` extended with `/altN` where `N` is an integer number.
 For example: